-Chicken breakfast sausage has become more popular over the years mainly for its healthier characteristics as a meat.
+Chicken breakfast sausage has become more popular over the years as a healthier meat option.

-It’s definitely my preferred choice of meat when I’m trying to be conscious about what I’m eating.
+It’s definitely my preferred choice of meat when I’m being conscious of what I’m eating.

 You can see the big difference between the two and why there would be an incentive to eat the chicken.

-Sausage in general was a way to use up all the bits of meat leftover, which led to the saying that no one should ever see how sausages are made.
+Sausage in general is a way to use up all the bits of leftover meat after butchering an animal.

-The very best way to make these sausages is if you can grind your own meat.
+The very best way to make these sausages is to grind the meat yourself.

-Finding small meat grinders is easy, and if you have a KitchenAid mixer then all you need is an attachment for it.
+Finding a small meat grinder is easy, and if you have a KitchenAid mixer then all you need is an attachment for it.

 And if no grinder is available, then using a food processor can work just as well.

-But using store bought ground chicken is perfectly OK too.
+But using ground chicken bought at the grocery store is perfectly OK too.

-One of the nice things about making your own sausage is that you can put whatever ingredients you like in it.
+One of the nice things about making your own sausage is that you can put whatever ingredients you like into it.

-I personally like maple syrup in my homemade breakfast sausage.
+I personally often like including maple syrup in my homemade breakfast sausage.

-One of your main decisions will be to think about the type of ingredients you will want your chicken sausage mixture to have, and whether you want to make links or patties.
+One of your main decisions will be about the type of ingredients you want in your chicken sausage mixture.

-I prefer patties and that is what I’ll be making in this recipe.
+I prefer patties and that is what I’ll be making using this recipe.

 I find them easier to make as well as being more practical and diverse.